pkarsy/rfboot/help/The-First-Project.md

 PRINTLN("j=%d k=%d",j,k);
 ```
 As you can see they look like the standard printf function.

+Press '0' to '9' to see the response.

+Now uncomment the lines related to the LED, inside setup()
+and loop()

 ***The first rfboot based project is finished !***
 Spend 2 minitues to configure gtkterm to execute